Cutting Edge Cryo Makes the Switch from Nitrogen-Based to All-Natural Cryo for Localized Treatments and Facial Cryotherapy

-– Z News Video + Bonus Interview with Ethan Colavecchio
+– A to Z News Video + Bonus Interview with Ethan Colavecchio

 “[The Zimmer chiller] has completely changed the way that we do targeted localized treatments.
 It’s way more effective.
 The treatments themselves are way shorter now… We’ve had really great results from our customers.”